-Batteries are composed of valuable materials such as nickel, iron, lead, steel, zinc, and cadmium that can be reclaimed through recycling, thereby reducing the need to mine for raw materials.
+Batteries contain valuable materials such as nickel, iron, lead, steel, zinc, and cadmium that can be reclaimed through recycling, thereby reducing the need to mine for raw materials.
 In landfills, batteries can potentially release harmful hazardous materials like mercury and lead, and lithium-ion batteries have caused dangerous fires when they are damaged.